 Initially crossing over into ketosis can be a rocky experience for some, causing brain fog, fatigue, and dizziness, but it’s short lasting.
 Once on the other side, things make a dramatic turn.
 Energy production becomes WAY more efficient, mental focus reaches a new high, and productivity skyrockets.

-While glucose requires 11 steps to enter the citric acid cycle to make energy, ketones require only 3 steps.
+While glucose requires 11 steps to enter the citric acid cycle to make energy, ketones require only three steps.
 This increases mitochondrial efficiency and the subsequent production of ATP, which is the body’s functional unit of energy.
 It also increases mitogenesis, which is the production of new mitochondria.
 The more mitochondria you have the more energy you can make.

 Keto for Heart Health